-Labeled as poll in Domain Name Sales started by Brand Ultra, Aug 3, 2018.
+Labeled as poll in Domain Selling and Domain Sales started by Brand Ultra, Aug 3, 2018.

 Any full time domainers having 5 figure sales every month, if yes ..what's your portfolio size ?

 Does that include... the right of the dot?

 Believe, you get more responses if it was 4 figures sales every month!

 Also, how much you spend to make this figure!

 Did have a five figure year basically doubled my investment..but that was when I was way more active!!!

 I mean total income in 5 figures from domaining every month, it may be by selling multiple domains